kammitama5/kammitama5.github.io/_posts/2017-6-18-Sunday-June-18th.md

   This means that I need to do the assignment early, so I'm not standing around by the deadline wondering if it will be approved or not.

+## Update

+- Not only did I pass my assignment, but what was more important to me was that the review was a really good one!
+  When I say "good", I mean that the reviewer pointed out what I did well, but also suggested that I don't get into the habit of doing X or Y. That kind of stuff is *really* helpful to me.

+- Bonus: It was succinct and to the point.
+This person is probably a programmer :)

 ## A first simple website

 - Yes, let's forget that I've been doing Firebase and a bunch